SSH using Linux or Mac OS

 Now you are on the command line as before, but you have the ability to open up graphical windows.
 For example, typing:

-will open up the Python editor IDLE in a graphical window.
+will open up the Geany editor in a graphical window.

 will open up Scratch.